MuhammadMooazam/ESP32-Series/README.md

-# ESP32-Series
+# ESP32 Series
-This is for teaching purposes
+This repository is for teaching purposes